iop-alliance/okh-search/README.md

 You can directly edit the [okh-config.json](okh-config.json) on this site and add a URL of your [OKH compliant][standard] manifest under the `remoteManifests` field.
 Alternatively you can add your project to one of the community sites listed above (or make your own community site!).

+If you don't want to host the .yml manifest yourself you can add a `local-manifests/` folder in this repo and put the .yml file in there.

 ## Making Your Own OKH Site

 You can either use this template for a static [Next.js](https://nextjs.org) site or add an OKH compliant API to any site.